Guide

 Inviting managers

-Once settings are configured, the admin shares an invite link with other managers.
+The admin can share an invite link at any point — settings do not need to be finalised first.
 Invited managers create an account (or log in), join the league, and set their team name.

 1

-The admin downloads a CSV template from the Auction admin page.
-It is pre-filled with all active Premier League players grouped by position.
+The admin downloads a CSV template from the Auction admin page, pre-filled with all active players grouped by position.

 2

-During the live auction, managers bid against each other for players.
+During the live auction, managers bid against each other.
 Each player goes to the highest bidder at the price they bid.

 3

-The admin fills in the CSV with each player's assigned manager and the price paid, then uploads it back into the admin panel.
+The admin fills in the CSV with each player's assigned manager and price paid, then uploads it to the admin panel.

 4